Skip to main content

 • Rights to Photographs and Electronic Images: The Michigan History Center accepts all photographs and images only on the condition that the State of Michigan has full right to use such accepted photographs and images for reports, presentations or other purposes as it sees fit.

-• The application and approval process typically takes one year to complete.
+• The application and approval process typically takes at least one year to complete.
 Guarantees for specific dedication dates cannot be made at the time of application.
-You should not schedule your dedication until your marker text is approved.
+You should not schedule your dedication until you have received your marker.